Daniel-Krueger/daniel-krueger.github.io/_posts/2026/2026-05-30-user-defined-API-overview-part-1.md

 Ensure that the updated automation / business rules themselves aren’t a parent element.
 Otherwise, you should update the dependent rows too.

-## Time and timezones are a never-ending issue in IT
+## Time and time zones are a never-ending issue in IT

 {: .notice--warning}
 **Remark:** This applies to version 20261.1.6.198 and before.
 It may have been fixed in later versions.